 We are blessed to become ministers of the Holy Spirit, Him ministering through us to touch the lives of our brothers and sisters in Christ.
 What a privilege to become vessels of the power of the Holy Spirit!

 I have posts on how the Holy Spirit ministers in and through you from 1 Corinthians 12, 13, and 14, and other posts on my website.
 To see how the Holy Spirit ministers in and through you in the private and public worship settings, check out my in-depth teaching on these chapters.

 When the Holy Spirit is in charge, He brings the freedom of Christ among us (2 Corinthians 3:17).
 This is the freedom Jesus brings us (Galatians 5:1).
 Paul urges us to walk with the Spirit (Galatians 5:16-26).

 Let us continue to be led by the Spirit in our lives in this freedom.
 He is a great Helper Jesus sent in His place until His return.
 He wants to minister to us, and then through us.
 Every Christian receives the Holy Spirit as part of salvation (Ephesians 1:13-14).
 We have a true Friend who gives us a foretaste of what it would be like to dwell with Jesus in heaven forever.

 Study the Bible concerning the Person and work of the Holy Spirit.
 Sit under biblical teaching about the Holy Spirit.
 Ask the Holy Spirit to help you grow in your relationship with Him.
 Seek after the Spirit.
 Grow in your gifts to serve God’s people around you.

 We have finished our talks about worship for the disciple of Jesus.
-Next, I will move on in our discussion of spiritual disciplines to three closely related disciplines of submission, solitude, and simplicity.
+Next, I will move on in our discussion of spiritual disciplines to three closely related disciplines of submission, solitude, silence, and simplicity.